vsouza/awesome-ios/README.md

  * [Chameleon](https://github.com/ViccAlexander/Chameleon) - Flat Color Framework for iOS (Obj-C & Swift) :large_orange_diamond:
  * [AutoHighlightSymbol](https://github.com/chiahsien/AutoHighlightSymbol) - A Xcode plugin to add highlight to the instances of selected symbol.
  * [Reveal-In-GitHub](https://github.com/lzwjava/Reveal-In-Github) - Xcode plugin to let you jump to GitHub History, Blame, PRs, Issues, Notifications of any GitHub repo with one shortcut.
+ * [CleanHeaders-Xcode](https://github.com/insanoid/CleanHeaders-Xcode) - A simple iSort like header sorting and duplicate removal plugin for Xcode, makes your headers look more organized.

 ### Themes
  * [Dracula Theme](https://github.com/zenorocha/dracula-theme) - A dark theme for Xcode.